 This course explores the key principles, methods, and applications required to provide access to relevant healthcare information.
-It covers information on the foundation of healthcare management, its evolution though current times, and the challenges faced by evolving information management.
-The course covers ways information management affects quality of care and how it affects healthcare regulations, standards, and laws.
-Finally, the course deals with the security measures required to protect patient confidentiality.
-3 semester credits
+It covers information on the foundation of healthcare management, its evolution though current times,

 Information Technology

 IST 221 - Fundamentals of Computing

 This course provides an overview of computer information systems.
 It provides an introduction to basic skills and problem solving involved with computer hardware, operating systems, and application programs, with a special emphasis on conventions and skills universal to a variety of computing settings and skills that promote portability between systems and applications.
 Extensive coverage of terminology constitutes a general introduction to computer systems and how they are used.
 3 semester credits